Balajee2k/Namaste-React-Learning/Episode-02/Mycurated.md

  ## This is My second episode
   In which talk about how we ignite our own react app through using bundlers and make production ready to my own created react app.

-  In this we create our react app using npm like mainly i said we use parcel like vite (parcel is used) instead of creatinf manual react and using through cdn links like importing script and all
+  In this we create our react app using npm like mainly i said we use parcel like vite (parcel is used) instead of Creating manual React(Using Create React App) and using through cdn links like importing script and All

  ## Question that arises:(imp concept)
  - Npm =manage node packge